ShunanSheng/WarpedGaussianProcesses/README.md

 # Warped Gaussian Process Classfication
+[update on 06 April 2022]: include synthetic and real-world (semisynthetic) experiments; clean up codes.
 [update on 06 Oct 2021]: include the g_and_h distribution into makedist, allowing SBLUE to take different transition matrix at each sensor.

+## Dataset
+The weather dataset from NEA Singapore for the real-world experiments was retrived from https://data.gov.sg/search?groups=environment on 7 Jan 2022.
+The Singapore boundary file (.shp) was retrieved from https://maps.princeton.edu/catalog/stanford-pg798kr1205 on 20 Jan 2022.

 ## Experiment